ColinBeeby-Developer/LondonUsers/README.md

 ## Getting Started

-To get the software for dwp-test, please run the following
+To get the software for LondonUsers, please run the following

 ```
 git clone https://github.com/ColinBeeby-Developer/LondonUsers